The SeaQuest Spectrometer at Fermilab: Muon Identification

 A typical high energy muon traverses two proportional tubes in each plane and induces hit signals on two anode wires.
 Groups of 16 proportional tube anodes are read out independently through Nanometric Systems N-277 16-channel Amplifier/Discriminator cards with a common threshold preset externally\footnote{Nanometric Systems Inc., Oak Park, IL.
 The N-277 data sheet is available at \url{https://hallcweb.jlab.org/experiments/hks/datasheets/nanometric.pdf}.}.

 The small, momentum-dependent deflection of the track angles before and after the iron absorber is used as the key signature of a muon track.
 The position resolution has been studied with cosmic rays and with $J/\psi$ dimuon samples.
-The resolution, shown in Fig.~\ref{fig:res_proptube}, was determined to be about 0.5 mm in drift distance, which is more than sufficient for muon identification purposes.
+The residual distributions shown in Fig.~\ref{fig:res_proptube} were measured under the same condition as those of the drift chambers.
+The asymmetric shapes of these distributions arise from inaccuracies of the relation between drift time and drift distance, particularly from tube-by-tube deviations.
+The distribution widths are about 0.5 mm, which is more than sufficient for muon identification purposes.
 For the muon identification, 8 hits from 4 planes of the proportional tubes are used to form a muon road pointing back to the target.
 With a maximum drift time of 650 ns, the proportional tube can have acceptable performance with a singles rate up to 2 MHz/wire.
 In normal operation the hit rate was typically below 1 MHz/wire.